natcap/invest.users-guide/source/coastal_protection.rst

 .. math:: \beta= 320 \frac{2 \pi }{T_d} \frac{H_b^{3/2}}{\sqrt{g}A^3} \left( 1+\frac{h_b}{B+D}+\frac{mx_b}{h_b} \right) ^{-1}
    :label: betaR

 Practically, in the model, we estimate the amount of beach erosion that would occur under various management scenarios by first solving Equation :ref:`Rfinal` in the absence of vegetation.
 Breaking location is computed as explained above, using the sediment scale factor :math:`A` derived from the sediment size that you input.
 In the presence of vegetation, it is often difficult to estimate the exact location of breaking, and there is not any guidance or observation of avoided coastal erosion in the presence of natural habitats.
 Consequently, we estimate the amount of beach erosion in the presence of natural habitats by scaling the amount of erosion obtained in the absence of natural habitats by the ratio of reduction in runup values as well as the ratio of the cube of wave height over the submerged vegetated bed.
 This is because empirical models of beach erosion are directly proportional to water level (e.g., see Equation :ref:`Rinf`).
 Also, process-based models of beach erosion (e.g., Kriebel and Dean, 1985) scale erosion by wave dissipation, which is proportional to the cube of wave height.
-Final value of erosion in the presence of natural habitat is taken as the average of both values.
+The model's final output value of erosion in the presence of natural habitat is the average of both values.

-**Note**: You can notice that for certain values of :math:`m`, Equation :ref:`Rinf` can yield negative results.
+**Note**: You may notice that for certain values of :math:`m`, Equation :ref:`Rinf` can yield negative results.
 Instead of generating a message error, we decrease the profile foreshore slope so that :math:`E_{\infty}` is positive.
-The reason we decided to make this correction is because of the uncertainty associated with the model and model inputs.
-In future version of this model, we will use a more sophisticated erosion model, which will require more precise input parameters, and will avoid this situation.
-To estimate a correct foreshore slope that won’t yield negative in Equation :ref:`Rinf`, we approximate the breaking wave height by using Equation :ref:`BreakingWaveH` (see Section :ref:`cp-PG`).
+We decided to make this correction because of the uncertainty associated with the model and model inputs.
+In future versions of this model, we will use a more sophisticated erosion model, which will require more precise input parameters, and will avoid this situation.
+To estimate a correct foreshore slope that won’t yield negative values in Equation :ref:`Rinf`, we approximate the breaking wave height by using Equation :ref:`BreakingWaveH` (see Section :ref:`cp-PG`).
 We then compute breaking position and location :math:`x_b` and :math:`h_b` by assuming that :math:`H_b=0.78 h_b` and:

 .. math:: h_b=Ax_b^{2/3}
    :label: Eq4

 Additionally, in order to help you conduct a sensitivity analysis, we output a sediment scale value :math:`A_{fit}` obtained from fitting the profile you input to the equilibrium equation, Equation :ref:`EqProf`.
 We also indicate whether the sediment size that you input would yield a larger or smaller value of :math:`A` than :math:`A_{fit}`.
 Please use this information with caution as bathymetry measurements are often missing or somewhat inaccurate in nearshore regions.
-The best value of sediment size that you could enter is based on site-specific field measurements.
+Site-specific field measurements are the best source for sediment-size information.

-In addition to sandy beaches, the model can also estimate an hourly rate of scour that consolidated bed might experience.
-Muddy substrates, as found in marshes or mangrove forests, do not erode as sandy beaches.
+In addition to sandy beaches, the model can also estimate an hourly rate of scour that a consolidated bed might experience.
+Muddy substrates, such as those found in marshes or mangrove forests, do not erode as sandy beaches do.
 They are composed of cohesive sediments that are bound by electro-magnetic forces, and their resistance to wave- and storm-induced bed velocity is a function of their composition and level of consolidation.
 In our model, we estimate the hourly rate of scour of a consolidated bed :math:`E_m [cm.h^{-1}]` by following the method proposed by Whitehouse et al. (2000, Ch.
 4):

 .. math:: E_m=\begin{cases}
   36 ( \tau_o-\tau_e ) m_e / C_M & \text{ if } \tau_o-\tau_e>0 \\
   0& \text{ if } \tau_o-\tau_e \leq 0
   \end{cases}
    :label: ErMud

 where :math:`m_e` is an erosion constant and :math:`C_M` is the dry density of the bed.
 Both constants are obtained from site-specific measurement.
 However, we offer sample default values of :math:`m_e=0.001 m.s^{-1}` and :math:`C_M=70 kg.m^{-3}` in our input files.
 The variable :math:`\tau_e` is the erosion shear stress constant and is computed as: